-A rule file is a text file containing a set of rule options.
+A coding standard file is a text file that contains a set of rule options described above.
 The file may contain empty lines and Ada-style comments (comment lines and end-of-line comments).
-The rule file has free format; that is, you do not have to start a new rule option on a new line.
+There can be several rule options on a single line (separated by a space).

-A rule file may contain other '-from=rule_option_filename' options, each such option being replaced with the content of the corresponding rule file during the rule files processing.
-In case a cycle is detected (that is, 'rule_file_1' reads rule options from 'rule_file_2', and 'rule_file_2' reads (directly or indirectly) rule options from 'rule_file_1'), the processing of rule files is interrupted and a part of their content is ignored.
+A coding standard file may reference other coding standard files by including more '-from=rule_option_filename' options, each such option being replaced with the content of the corresponding coding standard file during processing.
+In case a cycle is detected (that is, 'rule_file_1' reads rule options from 'rule_file_2', and 'rule_file_2' reads (directly or indirectly) rule options from 'rule_file_1'), processing fails with an error message.